-The other options provided for under the Planning and Development (Amendment) Act 2002 will only be accepted for apartments that do not have ground floor own door access and under exceptional circumstances for conventional housing developments at the request and prior written agreement of the Planning Authority.
+(c) The disposal of a number of fully or partially serviced sites within the site which is the subject of the planning application to the Council which will enable the Council to provide the appropriate number of units thereon in satisfaction of the requirements of the Strategy or access and under exceptional circumstances for conventional housing developments at the request and prior written agreement of the Planning Authority.
 Where the transfer of land, serviced or partially serviced sites or of completed houses at a location other than where the scheme which is being developed, the location of same should be within the Dunshaughlin Electoral Area.